 Im thinking of traveling to Vancouver with three teenagers.
 What fun activities would you recommend?

 Teenage boys or girls?
-I ask because whereas the girls may like to know where some vintage clothing stores are - the boys might hate those shops. about 7 years ago
+I ask because whereas the girls may like to know where some vintage clothing stores are - the boys might hate those shops. over 8 years ago